umccr/MAF-summary/README.md

 To summarise MAF file(s) run the *[summariseMAFs.R](./scripts/summariseMAFs.R)* script.
 This script catches the arguments from the command line and passes them to the *[summariseMAFs.Rmd](./scripts/summariseMAFs.Rmd)* script to produce the html report, generate set of plots and excel spreadsheets summarising each MAF file.

-NOTE: Only non-synonymous variants with high/moderate variant consequences, including *frame shift deletions*, *frame shift deletions*, *splice site mutations*, *translation start site mutations* ,*nonsense mutation*, *nonstop mutations*, *in-frame deletion*, *in-frame insertions* and *missense mutation*, are reported (silent variants are ignored).
+NOTE: Only non-synonymous variants with high/moderate variant consequences, including *frame shift deletions*, *frame shift insertions*, *splice site mutations*, *translation start site mutations* ,*nonsense mutation*, *nonstop mutations*, *in-frame deletion*, *in-frame insertions* and *missense mutation*, are reported (silent variants are ignored).
+One can manually define variant classifications to be considered as non-synonymous using `--nonSyn_list` parameter.

 **Script**: *[summariseMAFs.R](./scripts/summariseMAFs.R)*